Selling On Poshmark

 Whatever is the latest item you’ve shared is the item that shows up at the top of your closet.
 Because of that, you have to think in reverse order.

-And what do you know, there’s an automatic closet organizer function in the Closet Assistant!
+And what do you know, there’s an automatic closet organizer function in the Closet Tools!
 It will help you save time and keep you organized.

 Answer Questions Quickly